- Departments & Offices A-E

 While it can be convenient to search for images online, you should not use random images from the internet without 1) confirming that you have permission and 2) making sure to follow any usage requirements like providing a credit.
 If you can’t confirm this, don’t use it.

-If you have questions about available images, contact Public Affairs.
+If you have questions about available images, contact the Communications Department.

 Below are several sources where you can find images:

-- City of Durham Flickr Account (managed by Public Affairs)
+- City of Durham Flickr Account (managed by the Communications Department)

 - Discover Durham’s online image library has many Durham-specific photos